-You CAN fill your Wet Burritos with just about anything in your kitchen.
+You CAN fill them with just about anything in your kitchen.
 Leftover chicken or steak works well, but you could also go vegan or vegetarian too.
-Or try seafood, beans, cheese or any combo you like.
-Every combo I’ve made have been well received and happily eaten as lunch the next day too.
+Or try seafood, beans, cheese, or any combo you like.
+Every combo I’ve made has been well received and happily eaten as lunch the next day too.

 The only requirements for Wet Burritos are that you cover them with an enchilada sauce.
 Green OR Red both work.
 I’ve only tried red myself but I think a chicken and chile wet burrito with green sauce is on my must make list.

 Perfect Meal for Someone in Need

 This recipe for Beef and Bean Wet Burritos makes 2 full 9×13 pans.
 Enough to feed your family and enough to take to a friend in need.
 Or pop one unbaked pan in the freezer for dinner another time.
 Personally, I go ahead and bake both pans and then send in thermoses for lunches the next day.
 They’re even good when served cold.

 - 28 ounce can of enchilada sauce, red or green, your preference

 - 1 pound ground beef

 - 3 cups pinto beans, drained, use whatever cooked beans you have on hand